gudatr/smol-storage/README.md

 # smol-storage
-A simple but persistent and concurrent storage using the file system for Node.js.
+A simple but persistent and concurrently usable storage for Node.js

+### Usage

+### Additional Information